RizPur/MALIS-Project/project_report.md

 ## 4. Discussion
 ### 4.1 Analysis of Model Performance
 #### 4.1.1 More features?

-In Task 1, we only use 1 feature `petal.length` and in Task 2, we used 2 features `petal.length` and `petal.width`.
-Theoretically, we could use all 4 features together to train the model one time and still get ideal result but as discussed in 3.2.3, the trained model could be more unstable and would require a well-designed use of valid set.
+In Task 1, we only used 1 feature `petal.length` and in Task 2, we used 2 features `petal.length` and `petal.width`.
+Theoretically, we could use all 4 features together to train the model and still get ideal results but as discussed in 3.2.3, the trained model could be more unstable and would require a well-designed use of a valid set.
 Simplicity proved effective, achieving perfect accuracy.

 #### 4.1.2 Alternative Model Forms
-In this report, we use $y = wX+b$ model till the end.
-Actually, in the first trail in Task 2, we tried to use $z = a·(x+y)^2 + b·(x+y) + c$ to do the linear regression, especially since `Versicolor` occupies a middle ground between the other two classes.
+In this report, we used the $y = wX+b$ model.
+In Task 2, we initially thought and attempted to use $z = a·(x+y)^2 + b·(x+y) + c$ to do the linear regression, especially since `Versicolor` occupies a middle ground between the other two classes.
 It turns out that this kind of model can be very accurate when it's well-trained, but it's also very hard to train it right.

 This highlighted the importance of model simplicity—not only does it make the training process more manageable, but it also contributes to better generalization in some cases.